 This suspension is in effect until terminated by the Office of the Governor or until the March 13, 2020 disaster declaration is lifted or expires.

 Staff members of the Optometry Board are currently telecommuting to work.

-Please use the following link to contact the Board by e-mail: Board E-Mail
+Please use the following email addresses to contact the different Board departments by e-mail:

 Unfortunately, during this period we will be unable to answer your telephone inquiries, so please e-mail the Board.
 We also will not be able to look at faxes on a regular basis.
 You can scan documents and attach to an e-mail, or take a picture with your phone and attach to an e-mail.

 The Board approves Live Webinars for live CE Credit.
 A live webinar allows interaction between the presenter and attendees.
 Courses are listed on the Board’s website with the location listed as “Live Webinar.”
 Note that live credit may only be obtained by attending the course on the dates listed.
 There may be COPE approved Live Webinars that are not listed but will be subsequently approved by the Board for live credit.

 He is a Doctor of Optometry licensed and educated to determine powers of vision and write contact lens and eyeglass prescriptions.
 She most likely is licensed as a Therapeutic Optometrist and an Optometric Glaucoma Specialist.

 Your Therapeutic Optometrist treats eye disorders and disease, prescribes medication, and may provide pre and post-op care for laser surgery.